 Before our initial meeting, I will send you a memo and a questionnaire.
 The memo is intended to give you a sense of what we will discuss during our initial meeting.
 The questionnaire asks you questions regarding your family, your assets, and other relevant information that will aid our initial discussion and the development of your estate plan.

 First, we meet and talk.
 We introduce ourselves, and talk about your family, your assets, and some of the things to think about for estate planning.
 If you are willing, I ask that you provide some information for our initial meeting, but this is not required if you are not comfortable or do not have the immediate time to devote to gathering your information.
 Sometimes we are able to identify an estate plan that fits your goals within this first meeting, especially if your needs are very straightforward.
 Other times we simply identify issues and questions for you to further consider.
 Typically, this meeting takes between one and two hours.
 After our first meeting, I will send you an engagement letter to formalize our attorney-client relationship and ask for a retainer.
-I generally charge on an hourly basis, including the initial meeting.
+I generally charge on an hourly basis for all meetings, including the initial meeting.
+Fees for estate planning depend entirely on the structure of the plan, and we will discuss fees further at the initial meeting.

 If we need more discussion, then we schedule additional meetings.
 During this time, we will meet to talk through all the issues and develop a plan that meets as many of your goals as possible.
 Sometimes we can sort out all of the remaining issues and come up with a plan during one additional meeting.
 Other times issues arise that I need to analyze, such as tax issues, and we need multiple discussions.